 Monsters (Scratches): Overwhelm you opponent with the sheer numbers that come in the Monsters deck.
 With a large amount of Muster cards in this deck you will be able to mobilize your forces against the enemy with the playing of a single card.
 Be wary of Biting Frost as one may cripple your Close Quarter units.
 One random Unit Card stays after each round.

 Nilfgaard (Sun): Like the Northern Realm deck Nilfgaard also has a good mix of Tight Bond and Spy cards while also throwing in a fair amount of Medic cards to raise the dead.
 Nilfgaard also has a certain leader that is able to cancel out your opponents leader if that is something that is holding you back.
-Win whenever there is a draw.
+Win whenever there is a draw

 Scoia’tael (Arrows): Do you often have trouble deciding between Close Quarters and Ranged Combat units?
 Then this deck is for you!
 With a focus on Agile cards you will be able to play either row with ease.
 Elves and Dwarves make up the core of this deck and with them come a solid amount of Medic and Muster cards as well.
 Overall, a very customizable deck.
 You decide who goes first at the start of a battle.